 Most parents desire to be fair when it comes to inheritances, but financial professionals like myself counsel them to make a wise decision versus a “fair” one.
 Why are we against fairness?
 Because fairness doesn’t exist.
 First, there are practical reasons why dividing an asset such as a vacation home, farm or business into equal portions just isn’t possible.
 Second, parents need to consider which of their children is prepared to manage an inheritance, usually informed by how well each has handled their own finances.
 If you are expecting an inheritance based on equal shares, think about the practical issues and the relational ones.

 It’s a fact: the latter decades of our lives bring about more medical bills.
-Estates that have taken decades of planning and accumulation could be swallowed up by bills for hospital stays, drugs and assisted living Of the total lifetime expenditures on medical care, the average American spends half of that figure after the age of 65, according to the National Institutes of Health*.
-In other words, we do about half of all medical spending in our lifetime during the last quarter of our lives.
+Estates that have taken decades of planning and accumulation could be swallowed up by bills for hospital stays, drugs and long-term care costs.
+Of the total lifetime expenditures on medical care, the average American spends half of that figure after the age of 65, according to the National Institutes of Health*.
+In other words, we do about half of all medical spending in our lifetime in the last season of our lives.
 In probate proceedings, outstanding debts and creditors get paid first.
 Heirs get what is left over, and probate could make them wait for up to two years.
 A diminished inheritance due to unanticipated medical debt is a real possibility.

 Most of us have not made a plan for paying our final expenses, such as funeral costs.
 This means that either an estate or family members will have to pay those bills.
 With the average cost of a funeral running between $10,000 to $15,000, that’s another bite out of an inheritance.
 Add that to medical bills, credit card debt, estate taxes and probate costs, and an inheritance can shrink to an unintended and disappointing sum.